tomas-fryza/vhdl-course/Labs/04-segment/README.md

 2. LED indicators.
 Submit:
     * VHDL code for LEDs(7:4).

-The deadline for submitting the assignment is before the start of the next laboratory exercise.
+The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.